 - memory problems are affecting your day-to-day life

-It's probably nothing serious, but it's best to get checked because any treatment you need may work better if it's started early.
+It's often nothing serious, but it's best to get checked because any treatment you need may work better if it's started early.

 If you're worried about an older relative who's becoming increasingly forgetful, speak to a GP about whether it could be a sign of dementia.

 What happens at your appointment

-The GP will ask you some questions to try to find the cause of your memory problems.
+If you're having problems with your memory, a GP will ask you some questions to try to find the cause.

 It might be useful to bring someone else with you who can help describe the problems you're having.